As soon as the monsoon ends, Kathmandu Valley gears up for a number of festivals. The first among them is Indra Jatra.

 The banner is commonly referred to as the Indradhvaja and the pole raising ceremony is called Indradhvajotthana.

-Traditionally it was the Manandhar caste who cut the pole from a Sal tree in a small forest in Nala, Kavre.
+Traditionally, it was the Manandhar caste who cut the pole for Indra Jatra from a sal tree in a small forest in Nala, Kavre.
 A goat was set free in the forest and the tree against which the goat rubbed its back was chosen.
-With the time, the rituals have been simplified and the selection of the tree and its transport has been given to another caste group.
+With time, the rituals have been simplified and the selection of the tree and its transport has been given to another caste group.
 But the tree is cut a month before the festival and a goat is still sacrificed.

 Currently, police recruits have been given this task.